hyperspy/hyperspy/doc/user_guide/install.rst

     $ cd hyperspy
     $ python setup.py install

-You can also use a Python installer, in which case the required libraries will also be automatically installed, e.g pip.
+You can also use a Python installer, e.g.

 .. code-block:: bash